aredn/documentation/arednGettingStarted/mesh_status.rst

   - ``Service Name`` is the column which displays any available services on the neighbor node or its LAN hosts.
 You can click on service links to navigate to the webpage for those services.

-In addition to the neighbor node name, there are text abbreviations in parentheses that tells how the neighbor node is connected and the status of the link.
+In addition to the neighbor node name, there are text abbreviations in parentheses that tell how the neighbor node is connected and the status of the link.

 Link Type
-  - Note: There is no link type identifier for radio links, so links without one of the identifiers below can be considered a radio link.
+  - ``rf``: indicates a radio link to this node.
-  - ``dtd``: indicates a direct *Device to Device* connection (typically using an Ethernet cable) between the nodes.
+  - ``dtd``: indicates a *Device to Device* connection (typically using an Ethernet cable) to this node.
-  - ``tun``: indicates the path to the neighbor node is over an Internet tunnel. ``(tun*?)`` next to a mesh node in the *Remote Nodes* column indicates the node has tunnel links over the Internet to connect mesh islands together. ``?`` is a number indicating the number of tunnel connections on that node.
+  - ``wg``: indicates a Wireguard tunnel link over the Internet.
+  - ``tun``: indicates a legacy Internet tunnel link.
   - ``xlink``: indicates a connection between the nodes that traverses cross-linked devices.

 Link Status
   - ``wan``: the node has been configured as a *Mesh Gateway*.
 Typically this is a gateway to the Internet, but it may also be to another isolated network.
+  - ``active``: LQM determined that the link is viable and is being used.
   - ``pending``: LQM is collecting data and evaluating the link.
-  - ``active``: LQM determined that the link is viable and can be used.
+  - ``idle``: LQM has determined that the link is usable and would be ``active`` but the node routing table does not yet have a route for sending traffic across the link.
   - ``blocked``: LQM determined that the link is unusable and has blocked it from use.
   - ``blocked - distance``: LQM determined that the remote node is either too close or too distant, based on the Min and Max Distance settings described in the *Advanced Configuration* section.
   - ``blocked - signal``: LQM determined that the SNR on the link is too low to reliably pass data, based on the Min SNR setting described in the *Advanced Configuration* section.